ADVISORY MINNEAPOLIS-POLICE/PROTEST-LONDON

 Protesters rally in London over killing of George Floyd

-LONDON - Protesters gather in London's Trafalgar Square in solidarity with U.S. demonstrators rallying over the killing of George Floyd, who was killed by a police officer Minneapolis, Minnesota, U.S. on 25/5.
+LONDON - Protesters gather outside U.S. embassy in London in solidarity with U.S. demonstrators rallying over the killing of George Floyd, who was killed by a police officer Minneapolis, Minnesota, U.S. on 25/5.

 Restrictions: